-The Humanitarian Policy Specialist is a new position, intended to play a key role defining organizational humanitarian policy positions and driving an ambitious global humanitarian policy agenda through the delivery of deep and thorough analysis, advisory support and the development of superior quality written materials.
+The Humanitarian Policy Specialist plays a key role defining organizational humanitarian policy positions and driving an ambitious global humanitarian policy agenda through the delivery of deep and thorough analysis, advisory support and the development of superior quality written materials.
 Under the direction of the Humanitarian Policy Director and the Vice President for Humanitarian Practice and Policy, the Humanitarian Policy Specialist is responsible for developing high quality and relevant policy analysis that will inform organizational positioning and policy formulation.
 The Humanitarian Policy Specialist will lead the development of superior quality written materials including but not limited to policy papers that define CARE’s position on critical humanitarian issues, talking points and briefings to ensure deep understanding and consistent messaging on priority humanitarian issues.
-This position is expected to represent CARE at a high level at relevant global fora in Washington DC, New York and other locations as appropriate.
+This position is expected to represent CARE at a high level at relevant global fora in Washington DC and other locations as appropriate.

 - 5-7 years humanitarian policy experience or 5-7 years international humanitarian experience.

 - Sound knowledge of the humanitarian system, including architecture, policy trends and major and emerging actors

 - Demonstrated experience and understanding of CARE or a similar operational INGO, ideally with some field experience in rights-based programming